 Relying on car cameras to show the whole truth about an incident is an old and ineffective way.
 Dashcams don’t usually show the complete chain of events that lead to that occurrence, making them ineffective in that aspect.
 The research was done with over 2,000 observers and included 8 experiments showing footage from body cameras and dash cameras.
 Researchers came to the conclusion that, when observers watched footage from body cameras, they attributed lower levels of intent to officers than when they watched dashcam footage.

 Most people would think that’s because body cameras put viewers in the shoes of the officer, making them more relatable.
-That would be a great guess but not the actual reason why.
+That would be a great guess but not the actual reason why police body camera footage is effective.

 Body Cameras and Judgment of Blame